simrann0104/Climate-Change-Modelling/README.md

 ## Results
 The project effectively modeled climate change indicators, identified sentiment trends, and provided future projections aligned with scientific forecasts.

-## Acknowledgements
-Special thanks to **NASA** for facilitating open discussions on climate change, inspiring this work, and providing a platform for public engagement.

 ---